Cyan-Zhou/Cyan-zhou.github.io/20220714-the_republic_reading_note_2/index.md

 ‘Then what about anyone who has distinguished himself for bravery?
 Do you agree that he should first be duly crowned, while the army is still in the field, by his fellow-campaigners, by youngmen32 and children in turn?’

-‘Yes.’
+'Yes.'

 ‘And that they should shake his hand?’

 ‘I agree again.’

-‘But I’m afraid you won’t agree to what I’m going to say next.’
+'But I'm afraid you won't agree to what I'm going to say next.'

 ‘What is it?’

 ‘That he should exchange kisses with them.’

 ‘I think it’s the best idea of all,’ said Glaucon.
-‘And what is [c] more, I should add to your law a clause that would forbid anyone to refuse his kisses for the rest of the campaign, as an encouragement to those in love with a boy or girl to be all the keener to win an award for bravery.’
+'And what is more, I should add to your law a clause that would forbid anyone to refuse his kisses for the rest of the campaign, as an encouragement to those in love with a boy or girl to be all the keener to win an award for bravery.’

 {{< /admonition >}}